helloflask/flemi-front/README.md

-# flog-front
+# flemi-front

-The front-end project of the Flog project, built with React.
+The front-end project of the Flemi project, built with React.